-Upon completion of the undergraduate dietetics degree, graduates are eligible to enter an internship.
+Upon completion of the undergraduate dietetics degree, graduates may apply for the internship program.
 Successful completion of this program will qualify them to take the registration exam to become a registered dietitian, which is a professional status conferred by the American Dietetic Association (ADA).
-Oakwood College's internship program provides a minimum of 900 hours of supervised practice and follows the ADA minimum academic requirements.
-The Dietetic Internship at Oakwood College is currently granted Developmental Accreditation by the Commission on Accreditation for Dietetics Education of the American Dietetic Association, 216 W. Jackson Blvd., Chicago, IL 60606-6996, 312/899-5400.
+The Oakwood College internship program provides a minimum of 960 hours of supervised practice and follows the ADA minimum requirements.
+The Dietetic Internship Program is currently accredited by the Commission on Accreditation for Dietetics Education of the American Dietetic Association, 120 S. Riverside Plaza, Suite 200, Chicago, IL 60606.